notnullxyz/FlatReality/README.md

 * Clone
 * Install webpack globally: `npm install webpack -g`
 * Install deps: `npm install`
-* Run webpack: `webpack`
+* Run webpack to build dist files: `webpack`, or,
-* Run the simple python webserver on your dev container/machine `./simplePythonHttpd.py`
+* Run webpack in watch mode: `webpack --progress --colors --watch` or,
+* Run webpack dev server, the best way... `webpack-dev-server --progress --colors` (but this will require install of `npm install webpack-dev-server -g`)
-* Browse to the dist/ build on `http://localhost:8000/dist/`
+* Browse to the dist/ build on `http://localhost:8080` - bob's your uncle.

 ### Code ###
 * Create a feature branch off **dev** `git checkout -b 20160910_someFeature` (or whatever really)